AdobeDocs/experience-manager-65.en/help/sites-deploying/performance-guidelines.md

 >[!NOTE]
 >
->In production environments, MongoDB will always be used as a replica set with a primary and two secondaries.
+>In production environments, MongoDB is always used as a replica set with a primary and two secondaries.
 Reads and writes go to the primary and reads can go to the secondaries.
 If storage is not available, one of the secondaries can be replaced with an arbiter, but MongoDB replica sets must always be composed of an odd number of instances.

 >[!NOTE]
 >